naturuplift/CodeQuiz/README.md

 To start the quiz, click on the "Start Quiz" button.
 Answer each question within the given time limit to progress through the quiz.
 To use the application, simply visit the [Code Quiz Page][code-quiz-app].
 Follow the prompts to customize your password based on length and character types.

-## Password Criteria
-- Password Length: Enter a value between 8 and 128 characters.
-- Character Types: Choose at least one of the following: Lowercase, Uppercase, Numeric, Special Characters.

 ## Source Code
 Explore the inner workings of the Code Quiz by checking out the [source code on GitHub][quiz-code].
 Feel free to contribute and enhance the project!